NativeScript/firebase/packages/firebase-admob/README.md

   }
 })
 ```
-`onAdEvent` with the event 'rewarded_earned_reward' is invoked when the user earns a reward.
+`onAdEvent` with the event `rewarded_earned_reward`'is invoked when the user earns a reward.
 Be sure to implement this and reward the user for watching an ad.

 ### Targeting